NTSB: Component failure caused Joby crash

 Key Takeaways:

-• The accident occurred as Joby Aviation is in advanced stages of obtaining a Part 135 air carrier certificate for its planned air taxi service.
+• The accident occurred as Joby Aviation is nearing a Part 135 air carrier certificate for its eVTOL air taxi service, having recently entered step four of the FAA's five-step certification process.

 See a mistake?
 Contact us.